 Mileage reimbursement involves reimbursing employees for using their personal vehicle for work or expenses for using a company car.
 For example, you might reimburse employees based on their mileage logs or based on an allowance.

 Each organization has its own rules of employee reimbursement.
 Also, while there aren’t federal requirements, there may be state requirements that your company needs to adhere to.
-So be sure to create a clear policy and educate our employees on what’s involved.
+So be sure to create a clear policy and educate your employees on what’s involved.

 Employee mileage reimbursement programs are often as unique as their organizations.
 Some organizations still use paper logs.
 Then, the finance department is tasked with a behemoth of a task: tracking down individual reports, verifying routes, and then individually approving reports.